3 Reasons You Need A Full-Time Children’s Pastor

 No church is perfect; no Children’s Ministry is flawless.
 If your church is struggling to find a full-time, highly-qualified Children's Pastor, you aren’t alone.

-At the Vanderbloemen Search Group, we love helping churches take steps to finding their next Children’s Pastor.
+Our sister company, ChristianTeams is passionate about helping churches take steps to finding their next Children’s Pastor.
 We know that Family Ministry is incredibly important, and having a full time staff member dedicated to investing in the children of your church and helping foster family growth is paramount.
+We'd love to do the work of recruiting and vetting applicants so you can stay focused on running your church and pursuing your mission.
+Connect with us today to get started paving the way for the next generation.